evelyntavares/payment-service/README.md

 ### Rules

 * There are 2 types of users: COMMON and SELLER.
-Both have name, balance, user type and email.
+Both users have name, balance, user type and email.
 A username will be generated using the name by replacing any special characters with '-'.
 Username is also unique.
 * COMMON users can send money for both types of users, but SELLER users can only receive money.
 * Users must have balance to complete the transaction.